-If you and/ or your children have been victims of domestic abuse, our Family Law Team can help you get the much needed help and respite you need.
+If you and/ or your children have been victims of domestic abuse, our Divorce and Family Law Team can help you get the much needed help and respite you need.
 The domestic abuse definition covers the following: emotional, physical, psychological, sexual and financial withholding of funds.
 It does also now covers controlling and/or coercive behaviour since 2015.
 It was designed to give greater scope for the behaviours of abusers that could not have been brought to justice in isolation.
 Rather they needed to be seen as a ‘pattern of behaviour’ over time.

 Children and Emergency Orders